nomads-community/resources/README.md

 # Protocol
 All published NOMADS protocols, and relevent ONT protocols are listed here.

 # Commodities
 To assist users in calculating the quantities of each item needed for running a certain amount of samples in a specific NOMADS assay a spreadsheet is provided with internal instructions.
 Primer sequences are also defined.

 # NOMADS Software

 ## Keeping up to date
 Each NOMADS repository can be individually updated using `git pull` and `conda` updates etc, however this can be tedious for multiple repositories.
 To that end there is a script in the `scripts` subfolder that will attempt to update all installed repositories, by running the following command from your `home` or `git` directory
 ```
 user@computer:~$ ./git/resources/scripts/update_repos.sh
 ```
+## Running on Windows
+A short guide to setting up environments, synchronising folders etc is included in the Misc folder.